fragrussu/MyRelax/README.md

 Link to license [here](http://github.com/fragrussu/MyRelax/blob/master/LICENSE).

 # Acknowledgements
-MyRelax was developed as part of the [CDS-QuaMRI project](http://cds-quamri.eu), funded under the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 634541.
+The development of MyRelax was enabled by the [CDS-QuaMRI project](http://cds-quamri.eu), funded under the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 634541.
+Support from the United Kingdom Engineering and Physical Sciences Research Council (EPSRC R006032/1 and M020533/1) is also acknowledged.